Practical 1: Getting Started

 1. cd $HOME – this will change directory to your home directory (on a Mac it will be /Users/<your username>, on a PC it will be something like C:\Users\<your username>).
 Hint: cd means ‘change directory’!

 2. cd Documents – this will move you into your ‘Documents’ folder.
-Note: on Windows this might be called My\ Documents, in which case it’s cd My\ Documents!
-If you have set up your computer in another language this might be called something else, but Power Shell still ‘knows’ which folder should contain your documents.
+Note: on Windows this might be called My\ Documents (the \ is not a mistake, you need it when there’s a space in the name), in which case it’s cd My\ Documents!
+If you have set up your computer in another language this might be called something else, but the Terminal should still ‘know’ which folder contains your documents.

 3. mkdir CASA – this will create a CASA folder in your home directory.